Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

 #### Endpoint name

-The host defaults the endpoint name to the namespace of the type implementing `IConfigureThisEndpoint`.
+The Host defaulted the endpoint name to the namespace of the type implementing `IConfigureThisEndpoint`.
 When self-hosting, that name should be passed to the constructor of an `EndpointConfiguration`.

 #### Overriding the endpoint name